Headache Symptoms

 The cooperation between your eyes is not optimal

-When you experience headaches and dizziness, it's always important to determine the source of your symptoms.
-The specialists at Oogwereld can help you with this and investigate whether the problem lies with your eyes.
+With headaches and dizziness, it's always important to find out where your symptoms are coming from.
+The specialists at Oogwereld can help you with this and investigate whether it's related to your eyes.

-Are you still experiencing headaches and dizziness?
-Contact one of our stores near you.
+Do you continue to experience headache symptoms and dizziness?
+Contact one of the stores near you.